 So what is the Brand based name?
-Brand based names are usually created from coined words that could be short and easy to spell which is created by an event or a person.
+Brand based names are usually created from coined words that could be short and easy to spell.
+It can be created by an event or a person.
+Sometimes it can be a random word.

-Sometimes it can also be a new way to find a name to pick a random word.
-The name doesn’t mean you need to be relevant or have meaning.
-Things to consider it sound nice and catchy, it has the potential to grow and develop into a brand.
+This type of name doesn’t mean to be relevant or have meaning.
+The only thing to consider is sounded nice, catchy, and it has the potential to grow and turn into a brand.

 2. Keyword Based Names

-Keywords are words or phrases that users type in a search engine bar when they are seeking any specific information.
+Keywords are words or phrases that users type in a search engine for specific information.
 For example, you intend to search for a “good camera for travel” when you are looking for a new travel camera.
 “Travel camera” is the keyword.
-Most people use this successful SEO strategy to build a niche blog or website.

-If you’re starting a blog about reviewing the camera, for example, you might name it CameraReviews4u(.com,.co,.net).
-If the domain name isn’t available, you can use prefixes and suffixes to come up with variations.
+NOTE: If the domain name isn’t available, you can use prefixes and suffixes to come up with variations.
+For example, camerareview4you.com, net or .co.

-4 Questions to Ask Before You Pick a Great Blog Name
+4 Questions to Ask Before You Pick a Blog Name

 Before we jump into how to pick a great blog name, here are a few questions you should ask yourself.

 1. What is Your Blog Topic?

-Before you start a blog and buy a domain name, you have to pick a niche or topic so that you can guess what your blog is going to be about.
+Before you start a blog and buy a domain name, you have to pick a niche or topic so that you can guess what your blog is about.

-For example, say you come up with a tech blog name but decide to blog about cameras.
-That’s not going to work, it’s don’t even looks healthy.
+For example, let say you come up with a lifestyle blog name but you blog about tech gadget.
+That’s simply not going to work, it’s don’t even looks healthy.

-So I’d recommended you would better choose your niche or topics first, and then think of a name that fits your niche.
+So I’d recommended you would better choose your niche or topics first, so you can pick a blog name that fits your niche.
 No matter whether it’s a lifestyle blog or a tech blog.

 2. Who Is Your Target Audience?

-It’s important to know your target audience when you pick a great blog name.
-By knowing your target audience also influences the name you choose for your blog.
+It’s important to know your target audience when you choose a blog name.
+Knowing your target audience is also influences the name you choose for your blog.

-Take a look at these two contrasting examples:
+Let’s have a quick look at these two contrasting examples: